 re:publica regularly activates its comprehensive network of partners and speakers to host new and innovative events formats about digital society.

-In tandem with re:publica 18, four half-day symposia took place focusing on digital food, digital retail, women in fintech, and experience marketing, creating a space for topic-specific communication, knowledge transfer, and encounters.
-These symposia took place from May 3-4, 2018, at the Deutsche Technikmuseum Berlin, and were hosted in collaboration with the dfv Conference Group GmbH and the Deutsche Fachverlag GmbH.
+In tandem with re:publica 19, two half-day symposia took place focusing on the topics "Events re:loaded" and "Digital Hemp" for the second time, creating a space for topic-specific communication, knowledge transfer, and encounters.
+These symposia took place from May 7-8, 2019, at the Deutsches Technikmuseum.

-To wrap up re:publica 18, its first Netzfest took place at Gleisdreieck on May 5, 2018.
+The weekend before re:publica 19, the second Netzfest took place at Park am Gleisdreieck and Ladestraße des Deutschen Technikmuseums on May 4-5, 2019.
 While re:publica primarily hosts digital specialists, this free-of-charge festival targeted a wider audience: Berliners of all ages with basic digital knowledge, but no specific expertise, interested in new innovations.
 A varied, family-friendly entertainment program, interactive workshops, exciting talks about digital issues, live music, and much more was created to “net-proof” visitors.
 The festival examined societal, cultural, and technological changes caused by digitalization, while taking on current issues and challenges to render complex digital topics accessible to everyone.

-On June 1, 2018, the Federal Foreign Office hosted its third “Lange Nacht der Ideen.”
-From 6 pm—12 am, select cultural institutions across Berlin opened their doors for “15 Locations—15 ideas” events.
-As event partner, re:publica GmbH participated with keynote speakers, panel discussions, and an interactive “Break Out Session” to examine its theme “The Human Touch—Ethics and Artificial Intelligence”.
+On June 6, 2019, the Federal Foreign Office hosted its fourth “Lange Nacht der Ideen.”
+From 6 pm—12 am, select cultural institutions across Berlin opened their doors for several events.
+As event partner, re:publica GmbH participated with panel discussions, workshops, AR installations and interactive “Break Out Sessions” to examine its theme „OPEN - Museen im Digitalen Wandel".